Orbyt vs Comprehensive.io.

 Comprehensive.io coverage is concentrated on VC-backed startups in major hubs.
 That is by design, and their customers in that segment are well served.
 Step outside the segment, and the coverage gets thin fast.
 Public companies, enterprise SaaS at scale, frontier AI labs that are not already Comprehensive customers, and industries outside tech see sharp coverage drops.

 Comprehensive.io has APIs for paid customers.
-There is no free developer tier and no way to evaluate the API before a contract.
+There is no self-serve developer tier and no way to evaluate the API before a contract.
 For a developer, a researcher, or a startup founder who wants to validate the data against a use case before committing, the doors are closed.
+Orbyt's Build tier at $99/mo is the published alternative: instant access, no sales call.

 No MCP.
 AI agents cannot use Comprehensive as a tool.